DivineOmega/uxdm/docs/destinations/NullDestination.md

 # Null Destination

 The UXDM null destination does nothing with the migration data.
-This can be useful if you do not wish migrate data, but just wish to make use UXDM's data row manipulator and/or data item manipulator callbacks.
+This can be useful if you do not wish to migrate data, but just wish to make use UXDM's data row manipulator and/or data item manipulator callbacks.

 ## Creating